 These five habits can help you cultivate satisfaction over the long run.

 As much as we want to think that our happy relationships will stay happy, the evidence tends to point otherwise.
-But are and low satisfaction the fated outcomes for all relationships?
+But is low satisfaction the fated outcome for all relationships?
 What can you do to safeguard your own relationship so that it thrives not just in the short-run but well beyond?

 The overall picture for most couples is captured in the figure below, depicting self-reported satisfaction by year of marriage, separately for men and women, from Kurdek's research.